BjoB/vscode-bazel-tools/README.md

 # vscode-bazel-tools

-This extension adds some utility to ease the work with C/C++ targets in a bazel workspace and allow to work efficiently with IntelliSense.
+This extension adds some utility to ease the work with C/C++ targets in a bazel workspace and allows to work efficiently with IntelliSense.

 ## Features

-- Generates a `compile_commands.json` for an existing bazel workspace via command, based on the [bazel-compile-commands-extractor](https://github.com/hedronvision/bazel-compile-commands-extractor) tool
+- Generates a `compile_commands.json` for an existing bazel workspace via command, based on the [bazel-compile-commands-extractor](https://github.com/hedronvision/bazel-compile-commands-extractor) tool.

 ## Requirements